shushu-qin/shushu-qin.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD researcher at MACHINA, which is a Delft Artificial Intelligence Lab (DAI-Lab).
 My research at TU Delft is part of the Marie-Curie project  'LIGHTEN - Ultralight membrane structures towards a sustainable environment'.
-I will focus on topology optimization of membrane structures.
+I am focusing on topology optimization of membrane structures.
 The goal is to accelerate the search for the optimized structure with machine learning techniques.

-I did my master in Computational Mechanics.
-After graduation, I started my career as a CAE software engineer.
-In the last few years I felt in love with the world of Artificial Intelligence (specifically Machine Learning).
+Before doing the PhD, I did my master in Computational Mechanics and then started my career as a CAE software engineer after graduation.
+In the last few years I fell in love with the world of Artificial Intelligence (specifically Machine Learning).
 This led me to decide, at some point, to do a PhD which combines Machine Learning and Computational Mechanics.
+The long journey has started.
 I would love to see how AI will change the traditional mechanical industry.